evildmp/BrachioGraph/docs/index.rst

 BrachioGraph - *arm-writer* - is an easy-to-build pen-plotter, driven by a library of simple Python applications.

 A BrachioGraph can be built for about €15 in an hour or so, using a Raspberry Pi computer, hobby servo motors and household items.
-The `BrachioGraph library <https://github.com/evildmp/brachiograph>`_ is published on GitHub abd includes simple Python code to drive the plotter and vectorise bit-map images.
+The `BrachioGraph library <https://github.com/evildmp/brachiograph>`_ is published on GitHub and includes simple Python code to drive the plotter and vectorise bit-map images.

 BrachioGraph plots cheerful, low-fi drawings, and can produce robotic sketches using a variety of drawing implements.